2i2c-org/infrastructure/docs/howto/upgrade-cluster/aws.md

    ```
    ````

-6. *Repeat steps 3 and 5 if needed*
+### 7. Repeat steps 4 and 6 if needed

-   If you upgrade k8s multiple minor versions, repeat step 3 and 5, where you increment it one minor version at the time.
+   If you upgrade k8s multiple minor versions, repeat step 4 and 6, where you increment it one minor version at the time.

+### 8. Commit the changes to the jsonnet config file

+   During this upgrade, the k8s version and possibly the node group name might have been changed.
+Make sure you commit this changes after the upgrade is finished.

 ## References

 [^1]: `eksctl`'s cluster upgrade documentation: <https://eksctl.io/usage/cluster-upgrade/>
+[^2]: `k8s's supported version skew documentation: <https://kubernetes.io/releases/version-skew-policy/#supported-version-skew>